 Consider these examples as the style to avoid but beyond that, get creative!
 Be that refreshingly different guy, it’ll turn out well for you in the long run.

 With that out of the way, let’s take a look at the six most cheesy ways to ask a girl out.
 If you find yourself gravitating toward these options you really need to take some time to evaluate your skills.
 There are couple great books out there for helping you improve your overall skills and ability to attract women, especially your "inner game".

 In some situations, it might be funny to use a pickup line once you already know each other.
+It might even work if you're asking someone out online.
 If you’re using it as part of your approach to asking a woman out, 99% of the time it’s pure cringe.

 I’m talking about the classics like:

 “You must be tired.
 You’ve been running through my head all night”

 “Do you have any raisins?
 How about a date?”